marcosbarbero/spring-cloud-zuul-ratelimit/README.md

 Further Customization
 ---
+This section details how to add custom implementations

+### Key Generator

-If your application needs to control the key strategy beyond the options offered by the type property then you can supply a custom `RateLimitKeyGenerator` implementation adding further qualifiers or something entirely different:
+If the application needs to control the key strategy beyond the options offered by the type property then it can be done just by creating a custom `RateLimitKeyGenerator` implementation adding further qualifiers or something entirely different:

 ```java
   @Bean